A surgical procedure is part of most treatment plans for bladder cancer. Here’s what you need to know.

 Surgery for bladder cancer at Vanderbilt

-Vanderbilt has the ability to perform a Cysview TURBT.
-Cysview is a contrast solution that bladder cancer cells will absorb, turning them bright pink.
-This procedure looks at the bladder under normal light but also a special blue light that shows the pink tissue.
-“There are times that you may not see the bladder tumor under normal light,” Luckenbaugh said, ”but under the special blue light, there’s a bright pink area in the bladder that is very obviously abnormal, and we then can biopsy those areas as well.”
+“There are times that you may not see the bladder tumor under normal light,” Luckenbaugh said, “but under the special blue light, there’s a bright pink area in the bladder that is very obviously abnormal, and we then can biopsy those areas as well.”

-Additionally, Vanderbilt offers clinical trials that look at treating bladder cancer with medications placed inside in the bladder rather than removing the bladder.
-“Those are under investigation,” Luckenbaugh said, “and some of them are showing really promising results.
-We have that option for patients who may be reluctant to get their bladder removed.”
+Those are being studied, Luckenbaugh said.
+“Some of them are showing really promising results.
+We have that option for patients with recurrent non-invasive cancer who may be reluctant to get their bladder removed.”

 Vanderbilt Health’s Urological Cancers team is dedicated to preventing, diagnosing and treating cancers that affect the kidney, bladder, prostate and testicles.
 The specialized team works together to provide a precise diagnosis and effective treatment options.